 HOW WE PLACE OUR PUPPIES

 Golden retrievers, especially goldens bred for work and working lines, are NOT for everyone.
-The focus of our breeding program is to produce good working gun dogs.
+The focus of our breeding program is to produce good working gun dogs, and performance dogs.
 These goldens are medium to high energy dogs.
 Since they possess intelligence and high drive, our goldens require lots of attention and exercise, both mentally and physically.
+A walk a day will not do for these dogs!
 Bred to do a job, they need one and need proper training to be happy and well adjusted.
 Because of these facts, we prefer to place our puppies in homes active in dog sports, such as obedience & agility or hunting.
 They can be happy in ACTIVE pet homes, provided the new families understand dog energy and training.
 We truly believe in CONFIDENT dogs that are easy going, able to adapt to their surroundings, have a willingness to work, eager (not hyper or frenzied), keen, biddable, and have an intense desire to retrieve and work alongside their human partners.
 The dogs we seek to breed understand there is a time to work and a time to relax at home, and can easily and readily switch between the two.
-With confident, working dog, some degree of independant thinking comes along.
+With confident, working dog, some degree of independent thinking comes along.
 We strive for dogs are loving companions, yet not so dependent on their owners that their world comes apart if their masters are not with them.

 We provide our families with the following: